Vote On Ending Filibuster Should Be Done By The Rules

 ###

-March 18, 2025, Fairfax, Va.—Americans for Limited Government Executive Director Robert Romano today issued the following statement praising SpaceX and NASA for the safe return of Butch Wilmore and Suni Williams from the International Space Station:
+Oct.
+23, 2025, Fairfax, Va.—Americans for Limited Government Executive Director Robert Romano today issued the following statement urging the Senate Democrats to end their shutdown:

 For media availability contact Americans for Limited Government at media@limitgov.org.